 Hawaii Vintage Poster

 If I were to give a gift from Hawaii to one of my friends from the mainland, odds are I would go for a Hawaii vintage poster (as pictured at the top of the post).
 They’re not absurdly expensive, they show case a small part of local culture, and they have that vintage aesthetic that people are all about these days.
+My favorites are the ones pictured above, which are by local artist, Nick Kuchar.
 Amazon surprisingly has quite a good selection in comparison to the other sites I looked at, but this surfing one and this Hawaii Volcanoes National Park one were two of my favorites.

 If you have a couple of frequent traveler or backpacker friends on your list, a Hawaii patch could be perfect for them.
 They will be able to sew or iron on the Hawaii patch that you give to them alongside the others that they’ve been collecting.
 While Amazon does have some that catch my eye, my personal favorite is from Vagabond Heart Co.
 (I actually bought their Hawaii patch for one of my friends last year!)